ag14774/poetry-monoranger-plugin/README.md

 - `poetry export`:

 Export the requirements of the **current** project, replacing editable path dependencies with the current version of the packages.
-This is useful when exporting the requirements of a project that depends on another project in the monorepo, as it ensures that the exported requirements can be installed without expecting the other project to be present in a specific location.
+This is useful when exporting the requirements of a project that depends on another project in the monorepo, as it ensures that the exported requirements can be installed without expecting the other project to be present in a specific location. **NOTE: the plugin [`poetry-plugin-export`](https://github.com/python-poetry/poetry-plugin-export) must be installed for `poetry export` to work in more recent versions of Poetry.**

 ### Configuration
 The plugin can be configured in the `pyproject.toml` file of each project.
 The following options are available: